Frequently Asked Questions

 While it is not prohibited to have multiple applications from the same lab, applicants should be aware that it is highly unlikely that more than one proposal from the same lab would be funded in a single grant cycle.

-Can I submit a proposal if I’m a current Mind & Life grantee?
+Can I submit a proposal if I’m a current or past Mind & Life grantee?

-Applicants may not be actively funded through any Mind & Life research grant.
-Current Mind & Life grantees must submit a final report and budget reconciliation for existing grants before applying for a new grant.
-This policy applies both within and across Mind & Life research grant programs (with the exception of Think Tanks).
-No person may be funded more than three times from the same Mind & Life grant program.
-Note that we do not allow two separate proposals in a given cycle from the same applicant (PI or co-PI), or from different applicants for two aspects of the same project.
+Applicants to a new grant may not be currently actively funded through any Mind & Life research grant (i.e., Varela or PEACE).
+Current Mind & Life grantees must submit a final report and budget reconciliation for their ongoing research grants before applying for a new grant.
+(Please note that Think Tank grants are not considered research grants and therefore do not fall under this policy).
+In addition, no individual may be funded more than three times from the same Mind & Life grant program.

 What can be included in the budget?

-“Research costs” can include participant payment, experimental costs (e.g., MRI scans, lab equipment and supplies), project-related services, required training for the PI, travel necessary for research/field work, open access publishing costs, etc. NOTE: For Varela Grants, funds may not be used for salaries or remuneration for the PI(s) or project collaborators.
-Exceptions may be made for projects within the humanities (please contact us for consideration).
-When funds are used to pay outside individuals, they can cover: consultants for statistical analysis; meditation teachers; dedicated lab support such as research assistants; or services, including participant scheduling, data entry, transcription, etc. Please clearly explain all such costs in the budget section of the application form.
+“Research costs” can include payments to study participants, experimental costs (e.g., MRI scans, lab equipment and supplies), project-related services, required training for the PI, travel necessary for research/field work, publishing costs, etc. NOTE: For Varela Grants, funds may not be used for salaries or remuneration for the PI(s) or project collaborators (i.e., individuals who are the grantee’s mentors or peers).
+Exceptions may be made for projects within the humanities (please contact us well ahead of the Varela Grant application deadline for consideration).
+Allowable use of funds to pay outside individuals include: consultants for statistical analysis; meditation teachers; dedicated lab or technical support such as research assistants; services such as participant scheduling, data entry, transcription, etc. Please clearly explain all such costs in the budget section of the application form.
 Grant funds also may not be used for conference attendance (e.g., registration, travel, etc.).

 Do Mind & Life grants cover indirect costs?